 - Employer/union-only group plans (contracts with "800 series" plan IDs)

-In 2018, preferred cost sharing networks have overtaken the Part D landscape.
+In 2017, preferred cost-sharing networks continue to dominate the Part D landscape.
 The chart shows the growth of preferred networks in stand-alone prescription drug plans.
 In 2011, only 7% of total regional PDPs had a preferred network.
-In 2018, 99% of PDPs will have preferred pharmacy networks.
-I detect a trend!
+In 2017, 85% plans have preferred networks.

 [Click to Enlarge]

-- Humana is offering the same three plans that it has for the past four years: Humana Enhanced, Humana Preferred Rx Plan (its original plan with Walmart), and the co-branded Humana Walmart Rx Plan.
-All three plans have a preferred network.
+- Humana is offering the same three plans that it has for the past three years: Humana Enhanced, Humana Preferred Rx Plan (its original plan with Walmart), and the co-branded Humana Walmart Rx Plan.
+All three plans have a preferred network and are being offered in all 34 regions.